 - Construction completed of approximately 35 miles of new 20-inch pipeline from Stockbridge to Freedom Junction;

 - Leasing of approximately 29 miles of existing 16-inch Wolverine pipeline from Freedom Junction to Romulus; and

 - Installation of certain new station facilities at the existing Stockbridge and Freedom Junction Stations, and at a new meter station site near the city of Romulus.

 The rising demand for increased pipeline capacity is a direct result of certain expansion or efficiency projects by refineries in Michigan and Ohio.
-These refinery projects, which are scheduled for completion this year, will require additional supplies of heavy crude oil and periodic supplies of light crude oil.
-Line 79 is designed to handle an average flow rate of 80,000 barrels per day, and will provide a cost-effective transportation solution to meet the energy needs of Michigan and regional consumers.
+These refinery projects require additional supplies of heavy crude oil and periodic supplies of light crude oil.
+Line 79 is designed to handle an average flow rate of 80,000 barrels per day, and provides a cost-effective transportation solution to meet the energy needs of Michigan residents and other regional consumers.
 The estimated Project cost is $190 million.
-The projected in-service date of the Line 79 Project is early 2013.
-A Michigan PSC application was filed in early January 2012.